joshbegley/nyt-latest/previous.md

 `Paul is a 12-time All-Star, an 11-time All-NBA selection, and a nine-time All-Defense selection.`\
 https://nytimes.com/athletic/6828874/2025/11/22/chris-paul-retiring-clippers-rockets-suns-hornets-nba/

-**Liverpool 0 Nottingham Forest 3: Slot's side hits a new low - but can it get worse?**\
+**The Briefing — Liverpool 0 Nottingham Forest 3: Slot's side hits a new low, but can it get worse?**\
 `Discussing the major talking points after the reigning champions plumbed new depths at Anfield`\
 https://nytimes.com/athletic/6814107/2025/11/22/liverpool-nottingham-forest-result-analysis/